 Air Rifle – every Saturday morning from 8.00am

-Shotgun – held fortnightly on a Saturday afternoon from 1.00pm
+Shotgun – held fortnightly on a Sunday morning from 9.00am.

-Military (.303 Service Rifles) – held on a Sunday morning when a 300yd Fullbore shoot is scheduled and will commence at 10.30am.
+Military (.303 Service Rifles) – held on the occasionally Saturday when a 300yd Fullbore shoot is scheduled and will commence at 3.00pm.
 See calendar for schedule.

 The different classes of rifle shooting conducted by our Club follow the Standard Shooting Rules (SSRs) of the National Rifle Association of Australia (NRAA).
 Shooting is open to men and women of all ages; Queensland & New South Wales laws designate that a person using a rifle must be a minimum of 12 years of age and adults 18 years and over must be eligible for a Queensland or New South Wales Licence.